 Line 100: I’m curious how you dealt with the repeated measures aspect of the sampling locations that have been visited multiple times.
 Is this something that unmarked has a strategy for accounting for?

-We have added the following text to help clarify this question (Line XX): “This form of distribution modelling, also known as occupancy modelling uses the information from repeat visits to a site to infer estimates of detectability of a species as well as estimates of probability of occurrence.”
+We have added the following text to help clarify this question (Line XX): “This form of distribution modelling, also known as occupancy modelling, uses the information from repeat visits to a site to infer estimates of detectability of a species as well as estimates of probability of occurrence.”

 Line 111-112: it might be worth mentioning that the use of tax assessment values as an estimate of conservation cost is an underestimate because tax assessment values are often lower than market value